Structure of Chern-Simons Graviton Scattering Amplitudes from Topological Graviton Equivalence Theorem and Double Copy: Topologically Massive Gravity and Quantization

-For the three-dimensional (3d) spacetime, we can construct the asymptotic states in the gravitational theory from the tensor product of the asymptotic states in the gauge theory \`{a} la double-copy.\ But, we note that the 3d Yang-Mills (YM) gauge field $A^{a}_{\mu}$ has only one physical degree of freedom and is a pseudo-vector field.\ By making the tensor product of two YM gauge fields, we obtain:
+For the three-dimensional (3d) spacetime, we may construct the asymptotic states in the gravitational theory from the tensor product of the asymptotic states in the gauge theory.\ But, we note that the 3d Yang-Mills (YM) gauge field $A^{a}_{\mu}$ has only one physical degree of freedom and is a pseudo-vector field.\ By making the tensor product of two YM gauge fields, we expect the correspondence:

 where $h_{\mu \nu}^{}$ denotes the graviton field of the 3d gravitational theory, and $\phi$ is the massless scalar field known as dilaton.\

 \vs